apigspawner/clarde/README.md

 ## Contributing

-We welcome contributions from the community to enhance the Clarde Chatbot project.
+We welcome contributions from the community to enhance Clarde.
 If you have any ideas, bug fixes, or feature enhancements, please feel free to submit a pull request or open an issue on the project's GitHub repository.

 ## License